Before Space Oddity

 We noticed an abandoned boat moored in the bay; being told it might be for sale, we emailed the owners briefly.
 We continued with our journey.

 Our destination was Brazil (Xoe still hadn’t met Gean’s family).
-We hitch-hiked thousands of miles through South America, crisscrossing the Andes continually along the way.
+We hitchhiked thousands of miles through South America, crisscrossing the Andes continually along the way.
 We waited days by endless roads in Argentina’s steppes, and camped on the shores of the numerous lakes of Chile.
-And we made friends throughout this adventure.
+We made more friends throughout this adventure.

 When we’d been six months in Brazil already, we were asked to buy the boat now behind us by such a distance.
-No more would our little tent be our only home.
+So our little tent is not now our only home.